cibusse/SQL-Mockup-practice_ConcertSaver/README.md

 ### Project Ideation

-- Conceptualized the idea of ConcertSaver and outlined the core features and functionalities with **Charlotte Isabel Busse Mejia**.
+- Conceptualized the idea of ConcertSaver and outlined the core features and functionalities with **Charlotte**.

 ### Database Schema Design

-- Designed the database schema to efficiently manage and organize concert-related data with  **Charlotte Isabel Busse Mejia**.
+- Designed the database schema to efficiently manage and organize concert-related data with  **Charlotte**.

 ### PPT Creation